 One South County Rd, Palm Beach, FL 33480.
 Tel: 877-724-3188.
 It was opened in 1886 by Henry Flagler.
 On the ocean and a great place to tour, dine, eat, and stay.
 It's free to walk in and look.

 Giraffe at Brevard Zoo

 - Brevard Zoo,

 8225 N Wickham Rd, Melbourne, Florida 32940.
 Tel:321-254-3002.
-This popular zoo was built entirely by volunteers and has award winning interactive exhibits, many designed to please children.
+One of the best things about this popular zoo is that it was built entirely by volunteers and has award winning interactive exhibits, many designed to please children.

 - Cassadaga-Mediums and Healers,